 7. Employees with personal struggles.

 Money troubles stemming from separation, another child on the way, a partner being made redundant and more can create the motivation to commit fraud if the opportunity exists.

 As always, context is important when considering these indicators – they are not, by themselves, definitive proof.
-If you’re interested in hearing more about insider fraud and signs to spot, with further context and real life examples, watch our webinar – “Fraud: The Threat From Within” with Robert Brooker, Head of Fraud and Forensics at PKF.
+If you’re interested in hearing more about internal fraud and signs to spot, with further context and real life examples, watch our webinar – “Fraud: The Threat From Within” with Robert Brooker, Head of Fraud and Forensics at PKF.